Take a sneak peek at the new NIST.gov and let us know what you think!

-Dr. Kenneth A. Snyder is the leader of and a supervisory physical scientist in the Inorganic Materials Group of the Materials and Structural Systems Division (MSSD) of the Engineering Laboratory (EL) at the National Institute of Standards and Technology (NIST).
+Dr. Kenneth A. Snyder is the Acting Deputy Division Chief and Leader the Inorganic Materials Group, in the Materials and Structural Systems Division (MSSD) of the Engineering Laboratory (EL) at the National Institute of Standards and Technology (NIST).
 Dr. Snyder joined the Inorganic Materials Group in 1990 as a staff scientist and became the Group Leader in 2009.

 Dr. Snyder's primary area of research has been the diffusive transport of ionic species through cement paste pore solution.
 His approach was to identify the essential physical and chemical phenomena involved.
 Because transport is a critical component of virtually all degradation mechanisms, these studies are the basis of reliable predictive models for the performance assessment of concrete structures exposed to the environment.
 Much of what has been learned has been incorporated into the 4SIGHT computer model that was sponsored by the Nuclear Regulatory Commission (NRC) for the assessment of underground concrete structures.